hhue13/ansible/dxOnCrc/README.md

 - ansible-playbook --tags tagAndPushImages -e @globalVars  setupDxOnCrc.yaml
 - ansible-playbook --tags resourceOverride -e @globalVars  setupDxOnCrc.yaml
 - ansible-playbook --tags dxHclDeployment -e @globalVars  setupDxOnCrc.yaml

+In an environment where OpenShift is prepared (i.e. LDAP & registry is configured) and you just want to add DX you need to run:
+- ansible-playbook --tags tagAndPushImages -e @globalVars  setupDxOnCrc.yaml
+- ansible-playbook --tags dxHclDeployment -e @globalVars  setupDxOnCrc.yaml

 **Note:** Sometimes I got failures due to timing issues.
 Just retrying the tag fixed that in my cases (and don't have time at the moment to investigate furtjer).